 To describe Canadian photographer Edward Burtynsky's work in a single adjective, you have to speak French: jolie-laide.
 His images of scarred landscapes -- from mountains of tires to rivers of bright orange waste from a nickel mine -- are eerily pretty yet ugly at the same time.
 Burtynsky's large-format color photographs explore the impact of humanity's expanding footprint and the substantial ways in which we're reshaping the surface of the planet.
 His images powerfully alter the way we think about the world and our place in it.

 With his blessing and encouragement, WorldChanging.com and others use his work to inspire ongoing global conversations about sustainable living.
-Burtynsky's photographs are included in the collections of many major museums, including Bibliotèque Nationale in Paris and the Museum of Modern Art in New York.
+Burtynsky's photographs are included in the collections of over 50 museums around the world, including the Tate, London and the Museum of Modern Art and the Guggenheim in New York City.
 A large-format book, 2003's Manufactured Landscapes, collected his work, and in 2007, a documentary based on his photography, also called Manufactured Landscapes, debuted at the Toronto Film Festival before going on to screen at Sundance and elsewhere.
 It was released on DVD in March 2007.
 In 2008, after giving a talk at the Long Now Foundation, Burtynsky proposed "The 10,000 Year Gallery," which could house art to be curated over thousands of years preserved through carbon transfers in an effort to reflect the attitudes and changes of the world over time.

 When Burtynsky accepted his 2005 TED Prize, he made three wishes.
 One of his wishes: to build a website that will help kids think about going green.
 Thanks to WGBH and the TED community, the new site, Meet the Greens, debuted at TED2007.
 His second wish: to begin work on an Imax film -- and this work is now ongoing.
 And his third wish, wider in scope, was simply to encourage "a massive and productive worldwide conversation about sustainable living."
 Thanks to his help and the input of the TED community, the site WorldChanging.com got an infusion of energy that has helped it to grow into a leading voice in the sustainability community.